yatt-ai/yattie/README.md

 ## Project assistance

-If you want to say **thank you** or/and support active development of Pinata:
+If you want to say **thank you** or/and support active development of Piñata:

 - Add a [GitHub Star](https://github.com/dacoaster/pinata) to the project.
-- Tweet about Pinata.
+- Tweet about Piñata.
-- Fill out our [user survey](https://testfiesta.com/pinata-survey) so we can improve Pinata!
+- Fill out our [user survey](https://testfiesta.com/pinata-survey) so we can improve Piñata!
 - Write interesting articles about the project on [Dev.to](https://dev.to/), [Medium](https://medium.com/) or your personal blog.

-Together, we can make Pinata **better**!
+Together, we can make Piñata **better**!

 ## Contributing